Benjamin Franklin

 3. Vaccines: Your Best Defense Against Illness

-When traveling during the winter, it’s essential to protect yourself from vaccinations that are particularly relevant for this time of year.
-We are well aware that vaccines are a sensitive area for some, but the data is simply there for their effectiveness.
-It is bad enough to be home and get very sick, but when traveling internationally, it becomes much more scary.
+When traveling in winter, it’s essential to ensure you’re up to date on vaccinations relevant to this time of year.
+We are well aware that vaccines are a sensitive topic for some, but the data clearly demonstrates their effectiveness.
+It is bad enough to be home and get very sick, but when traveling internationally, it becomes much scarier.
 Dr. Greenspan emphasizes, “Vaccines are one of the most effective ways to protect yourself from severe illness, especially during flu season or in areas with outbreaks of respiratory infections like COVID-19 and RSV.”
 Here are some essential vaccines to consider before you travel:

 Flu Shot